manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

   - Structural Directive => which can change the DOM layout by adding and removing DOM elements.
   - Attribute Directive => which can change the appearance or behavior of an element, component, or another directive.
   - Custom Directive => which can create our custom directive from scratch.
-- About Structural Directive
+- Structural Directive
+  - Responsible for the HTML Layout
+  - Manipulate the DOM Structure by adding and removing HTML Elements.
+  - Can be Identified With Leading `*` Symbol
+  - Types
-  - ngFor Directive
+    - ngFor Directive (Usage of Array Index)
       - We use NgFor Directive to Render an Array inside the View
       - NgFor Directive is a Structural Directive.
       - With NgFor Directive we can Manipulate The DOM.
       - Loop through an array, array of objects,
     - ngIf Directive
     - ngTemplate Directive
       - It works with structural directives only. `<ng-template>...</ng-template>` is a tag which is used to show stuff conditionally.
 We can't use it as a normal HTML Tag.
       - It also works with truthy and falsy values.
     - ngSwitchCase Directive
+- Attribute Directive (Used with [])
+  - Change the appearance or the behaviour of a DOM Element
+  - Types
-    -
+    - ngStyle
-- Learn About ngClass & ngStyle Directive
+    - ngClass
 - Learn Difference of Structural and Attribute Directive
 - Change Detection (Adding or Removing Items in Real Time)
-- Usage of Array Index